mtalexan/fleek-config/README.md

 git reset
 git checkout .
 ```
-8. Edit the `flake.nix`, copy-paste and then edit one of the blocks that config for the username and hostname.
+1. Edit the `flake.nix`, copy-paste and edit one of the blocks that supply the config for a username and hostname, setting your `$(hostname)` and `$(id -u)`.
-9. Copy then edit one of the hostname config files, naming the new one `$(hostname)_$(id -u).nix`
+2. Copy then edit one of the `hosts/` config files, naming the new one `$(hostname)_$(id -u).nix`
+3. Edit the newly created `hosts/` file to configure SSH key locations, desired tools, etc
-10. Commit the changes so they're found by the nix build
+4. Stage all files, especially the new ones, so they can be found by the `nix build`
-11. Manually run the update: `bin/fleek-apply --impure`
+5. Manually run the update (`--impure` is requried to use the new files without commiting them yet): `bin/fleek-apply --impure`
-12. Push the git commit
+6. Commit all changes and push them to GitHub
-13. Remove `git-agecrypt` from your nix profile (it's provided by Home Manager now): `nix profile remove 'git-agecrypt'`
+7. Remove `git-agecrypt` from your nix profile (it's provided by Home Manager now): `nix profile remove 'git-agecrypt'`

 ### Apply Changes